Careers Education, Information Advice and Guidance (CEIAG)

 The careers programme we offer takes a practical approach, giving students the employability skills so essential to both finding and being successful in their chosen path.
 We are committed to careers and work-related learning which includes a taught programme throughout years 7-11 with focus on employment skills and raising aspiration, understanding of career paths and opportunities are embedded within the whole school curriculum.
 There is a focus on linking students’ understanding of how subjects apply in the real world of work.

 Our careers programme offers many opportunities throughout the school year for all students.
 The programme includes visits to businesses and the opportunity to get involved in taster days offered by further education providers, work experience and focused career guidance provided through a qualified Careers Councillor.
-Throughout the school year, students have opportunities to meet and work with local employers in a variety of academic and vocational curriculum areas across all key stages through visitors in school, opportunities for visits out, drop down days, careers fair, assemblies and our lunch careers café’s.
-The school is keen to continue to develop links with local employers.

 The main objectives for the careers programme are as follows: